-1. Subject name Enterpris e logistics pr oject 2 2.
-Subject name in Hungarian Vállalati logisztik sai projekt 2 3.
-Role sp 4.
+1. Subject name Enterprise Enterprise logistics project 2 2.
+Subject name in Hungarian Vállalati logisztika ni projekt 2 3.
+Role 4.
 Code KOALM345 5.
 Evaluation type m 6.
 Credits 4 7.
 Weekly contact hours 0 lecture 4 practice 0 lab 8.
 Curriculum L 9.
-Working hours for fulfill ing the requireme ents of the subject 120 hours Contact hours 56 hours Preparation for seminars 16 hours Homework 40 hours Reading written materials 8 hours Midterm preparation 0 hours Exam preparation 0 hours 10.
-Department Department of N Material Handling and Lo gistics System S 11.
+Working hours for fulfill ing the requiremer nts of the subject 120 hours Contact hours 56 hours Preparation for seminars 16 hours Homework 40 hours Reading written materials 8 hours Midterm preparation 0 hours Exam preparation 0 hours 10.
+Department Department of Ma aterial Handling and Lo gistics System s 11.
 Responsible lecturer Bakos András 12.
-Lecturers Bakos András 13.
-Prerequisites Enterprise logist -(-)-; -(-)- ics project 1 (KOALM34 4), strong;
+Lecturers Dr. Kovács Gábor, Dr. Bóna Krisztián, Bakos András, Lénárt Balázs, Sztrapkovics Balázs, Bertalan Marcell, Sárdi Dávid 13.
+Prerequisites Enterprise logistic - (-), -; - (-), - Enterprise logistics project 1 (KOALM344), strong; - (-), -;

-As the continuation of the Enterprise logistics project -, the students or project groups get operations management tasks, complex project tasks or R&D tasks, based on the interests of student's.
-The task can be the continuation of what are launched in Enterprise logistics project -, however, a new task also can be started.
+As the continuation of the Enterprise logistics project - , the students or project groups get operations management tasks, complex project tasks or R&D tasks, based on the interests of student's.
+The task can be the continuation of what are launched in Enterprise logistics project - , however, a new task also can be started.
 During the contact hours, the students consult with their mentors, moreover, each week brief report is held.
 The students present the problems and the suggested solutions, they practice the techniques of discussion, argumentation, and persuasion.
 The primary objective of the course is to continue, explain and apply (in lieu of this, to start a new) topic that started in Enterprise Logistics Project 1 for a logistics problem.
 In the exercises, project-centered consultation, reporting and ongoing evaluation of their work are carried out with students.

-- Knowledge of logistics topic so a choice can be made for elaborating one. - Knowledge of the chosen logistics related topic.

-- Able to get acquainted with the chosen topic and its literature. - Able to further the chosen topic, apply research and development on it.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- a) knowledge: - Knowledge of logistics topic so a choice can be made for elaborating one. - Knowledge of the chosen logistics related topic. - b) skills: - Able to get acquainted with the chosen topic and its literature. - Able to further the chosen topic, apply research and development on it. - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-2 part-performance checks to the mentor (25-25%), 1 documentation (30%), 1 presentation (20%).
+2 part-performance checks to the mentor (25-25%), 1 documentation (30%), 1 presentation (20%)